awslabs/graphstorm/docs/source/install/env-setup.rst

 Users should install PyTorch v2.1.0 and DGL v1.1.3 that is the core dependency of GraphStorm using the following commands.

 .. warning::
-    Please ensure using Python version 3.11 or earlier.
+    Please ensure you are using Python version 3.11 or earlier.
 Torch 2.1.0 and DGL 1.1.3 do not support Python >= 3.12.0.

 For Nvidia GPU environment: